"Digital transformation is not about technology it's about reimagining how your business creates value in a digital world."

 π§ Step 2: Develop a Clear Strategy

 Digital transformation should align with business objectives.
-Ask:
+Understand customer needs and technologies that support your goals.

 βοΈ Step 3: Modernize Infrastructure